Beyond the Audio Guide:

 Screenshot of hi-fi prototype

 The final mock ups show an easy to navigate user flow and address all issues that users had with the previous iterations.
+Check out the high-fidelity prototype

 Accessibility plays a major role in my design process and since this a public app it is a very important consideration